xavier630/ocean-liners-factorio/README.md

 * New types of fish eg sharks
 * Whirlpools
 * Separate config mod
-* Amphibious car that transforms into a boat when driving onto water (Can drive on land and water)
-* Dynamite -  Potentially ask RSeding, add a config option too
 * Buoys - These can be rotated and have an arrow associated with them.
 When a ship reaches them, it's orientation will be changed to face the direction of the arrow and it will accelerate .
 Shouldn't work with sailing boats.
 Need to burn fuel though, so minimise the number.
 Can make sure it only occurs once by recalling the position of the last
 * Stopping buoys - When a ship hits one of these it will face the direction of the arrow and stop.
 Can be started again with a circuit network?
 Ships need to remember their last buoy and not get stopped by it so that they can leave again
 * Stopping buoy that gives speed - Gives a burst of speed when the boat's inventory has been emptied.